5ecompendium/bestiary/_creatures/bael.md

 ***Dreadful.*** Bael can use a bonus action to appear dreadful until the start of his next turn.
 Each creature, other than a devil, that starts its turn within 10 feet of Bael must succeed on a DC 22 Wisdom saving throw or be frightened until the start of the creature's next turn.

-***Innate Spellcasting.*** Bael's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** Bael's innate spellcasting ability is Charisma (spell save DC 21, +13 to hit with spell attacks).
 He can innately cast the following spells, requiring no material components:

 * At will: <i>alter self </i>(can become Medium when changing his appearance)<i>, animate dead, charm person, detect magic, inflict wounds </i>(as an 8th-level spell)<i>, invisibility </i>(self only)<i>, major image</i>